The Journals of Gerontology: Series A March 31, 2021

 Tested

-Intensive lifestyle intervention focused on weight loss and increased physical activity
+Intensive lifestyle intervention (caloric restriction and increased physical activity)

 Population